keyshade-xyz/keyshade/docs/cli/environment.md

 ### Arguments

-These are the arguments supported by the update command:
+These are the arguments supported by the create command:

 #### `<project-slug>`